Aryak320/benchmark_suite/readme.md

 3. Install TPCH from [TPC-H](https://www.tpc.org/TPC_Documents_Current_Versions/download_programs/tools-download-request5.asp?bm_type=TPC-H&bm_vers=3.0.1&mode=CURRENT-ONLY).
 4. Install ProvSQL from  [ProvSQL](https://github.com/PierreSenellart/provsql.git).
 5. Install GProM from [GProM](https://github.com/IITDBGroup/gprom.git).
-6. MayBMS comes preinstalled in this [Ubuntu VM](https://pierre.senellart.com/tmp/maybms.ova) which can be used with ssh for running the benchmarking scripts that.
+6. MayBMS can be obtained from [MayBMS](https://maybms.sourceforge.net/); note that it needs to be installed within a VM for an older version of Linux; we used Ubuntu 10.

 ## Navigating through the repo

 1. Scripts are classified into broadly three groups of experiments: